 Interpol should disallow incoming notices from abusive countries and compensate victims.

-Radha said “Again and again and again, not only is the UAE embarrassing themselves, but they have managed to damage the credibility of the once trusted international policing organization.
+Radha said “Again and again and again, not only is the UAE embarrassing themselves, but they have managed to damage the credibility of the once trusted international policing organisation.
 Interpol has already been forced to refund donations due to allegations of corruption and partiality.
 It is clear that Interpol is turning a blind eye towards the abuse of its databases in return for cash deposits.
 The problem is now, they cannot be considered a crime authority, as they negligently treat as criminals those who are completely innocent, and who have not been and cannot be indicted even in the reporting country.

 ”I have dealt with Interpol abuse by the UAE on behalf of victims for the past decade.
 I would have thought they would disciplined Abu Dhabi’s Interpol station for misusing their membership, but it seems they do not want to upset relations with their major donor and are supporting corruption and abuse.